 General liability insurance is not legally required, but it is highly recommended for every business.

-Commercial property insurance, also known as commercial building insurance, protects your business property, including your building, equipment, furniture, and inventory.
+Commercial property insurance, also known as commercial building insurance or hazard insurance, protects your business property, including your building, equipment, furniture, and inventory.
 With it, you receive coverage for property damage, vandalism, and theft.

 You can also customize your policy to include coverage for essential documents and storage costs incurred during repair periods.